github-education-resources/GitHubGraduation-2021/_data/harshchan/harshchan.md

 ---
-name: Harsh Chandekar
+name: Harsh Sachin Chandekar
-institution:Symbiosis Institute Of Technology,Pune
+institution: Symbiosis Institute of Technology
-quote: Always be motivated and enjoy life xdxd
+quote: I can and I will
 github_user: harshchan
 ---